 In the world of front doors nothing is more magical than real wood.
 Would you believe that 95% of residential homes have a wood front door?
 Synthetic materials such as fiberglass, plastic, or aluminum do not even come close to having the natural beauty as woods such as mahogany, alder, oak, redwood or walnut.
 Double front doors can take up as much as 30% of the front of your home.
 So it goes without saying that these surfaces need to look beautiful all the time.
 Over time Southern California’s extreme sun and UV will break down even the most durable protective coatings.
 Our unique front door refinishing technique will not only restore the beautiful look but will also protect it so it lasts for many years to come.

-Our front door refinishing process is done to the highest level without ever compromising.
+All of our home restoration processes, including front door refinishing, is done to the highest level without ever compromising.
 To achieve the finest look and most durable outcome your door will need to be stripped down to bare wood.
 This means we may need to employ the use of a stripping agent to remove the layers of varnish or polyurethane.
 Once these layers are removed the wood will be lightly sanded to remove remaining debris and exposed new smooth raw surfaces.
 Most front doors only need the outside refinished as this is the area that receives the most sun and UV.
 The wood will be stained and sealed in the color and tone of your choice.
 We can also match the backside of the door.
 We will apply three layers of yacht-grade marine clear coat to the wood.
 Our clear coat is not the run-of-the-mill cheap Home Depot or paint store-bought.
 We ship the finest coating from Denmark that is actually used on the finest boats and yachts throughout the world.
 Each coat will be allowed to dry thoroughly and will be finish sanded between coats for a smooth and durable furniture grade finish.
 All front door restoration work will be done on-site.